Arthur de Jong

 security tag

 Some time ago we bought a piece of clothing at an amusement park.
 When we got home we discovered that a security tag was still attached to it.
-Needless to say we wern't going back to the amusement park just to have it removed so I decided to remove it myself and find out how such a tag actually works.
+Needless to say we were not going back to the amusement park just to have it removed so I decided to remove it myself and find out how such a tag actually works.

 Disclaimer: These instructions were posted here to describe the working of the security tag, I don't condone stealing, use at your own risk, etc, etc.